olejorga/prototype/README.md

 # Prototype

-A MVP prototype for a antiques marketplace - part of a group project in SE and testing at HiØ.
+A MVP prototype for a antiques marketplace - part of a group project in SE and testing at HiØ

 ## Authors